redhat-cop/global-load-balancer-operator/readme.md

 AWS Route53 provider at the moment requires that all the controlled clusters run in AWS.

 If health checks are defined, a route53 health check originating from any reason (you have to ensure connectivity) will be created for each of the endpoint.
-Because the endpoint represent s a shared ELB (shared with other apps, that is) and the health check is app specific, we cannot sue the ELB health check, so the route53 endpoint is created with one of the two IP exposed by the ELB.
+Because the endpoint represent s a shared ELB (shared with other apps, that is) and the health check is app specific, we cannot use the ELB health check, so the route53 endpoint is created with one of the two IP exposed by the ELB.
 This is suboptimal, but it works in most situations.

 ## Examples